ndrlslz/configuration-center/README.md

 `configuration-center-sdk` provide a Java SDK tool to get/listen config, which can be used for non-spring application.

-`spring-boot-starter-configuration-center` provide a library that integrated with Spring, which can be used for Spring application.
+`spring-boot-starter-configuration-center` provide a library that integrated with Spring, which can be used for Spring boot application.

-There should be a project `configuration-center-ui` to provide a interface to operate the config easily.
+There should be a project `configuration-center-ui` to provide a ui interface to operate the config easily.
 But sorry, I am not familiar with front-end development.

 ## QuickStart